Auburn system: Punishment

 In 1821 a new principal keeper, Elam Lynds, was appointed to run the prison.
-He believed in the disciplinary power of the lash, and used flogging to punish even minor infractions.
+He believed in the disciplinary power of the lash, and used flogging to punish even minor infractions, and created his own version of a cat o' nine tails whip for that purpose, while also imposing a system of isolation that prevented inmates from communicating with their families.
 In 1839 a prisoner died from neglect and over-flogging.
 The committee of Auburn and other staff members of the Auburn Theological Seminary petitioned to bring the issue of the punishments to the State government.
 "The law stated that six blows on the naked back with the 'cat' or six-stranded whip was the most punishment that could be assigned for any one offense."

 In 1846 another meeting was congregated to abolish the use of whips.
 Flagellation could only be used for riots or severe cases.
 When whipping was prohibited, guards and keepers sought new ways to punish the disorderly.
 "The shower bath consisted of a barrel about 4½ feet high with a discharge tube at the bottom.
 The prisoner was stripped naked, bound hand and foot, with a wooden collar around his neck to prevent him moving his head.
 The barrel, with the inmate inside, was placed directly under an outlet pipe, where water, sometimes iced, would pour down."
 Another form of punishment was "the yoke".
 The yoke used iron bars around the neck and arms of the prisoners.

 Women and the prison

-In the early days of the prison, women inmates were held in the windowless attic atop the high security prison.
+In the early days of the prison, female inmates were held in the windowless attic atop the high security prison.
 They shared a single room and slept in the same area where they worked, primarily at "picking wool, knitting, and spooling."
 In 1838 all women prisoners were transferred to the then-new female wing at Sing Sing.
 In 1892 the women returned to a new building at the Auburn prison.
 The Auburn Women's Prison remained in operation until 1933, when a new maximum-security wing for female inmates opened at Bedford Hills.